 A lossless algorithm might, for example, look for a recurring pattern in the file, and replace each occurrence with a short abbreviation, thereby cutting the file size.
-In contrast, a lossy algorithm might store color information at a lower resolution than the image itself, since the eye is not so sensitive to changes in color of a small distance.
+In contrast, a lossy algorithm might store color information at a lower resolution than the image itself, since the eye is not so sensitive to changes in color over a small distance.

 TIFF is, in principle, a very flexible format that can be lossless or lossy.
 The details of the image storage algorithm are included as part of the file.
 In practice, TIFF is used almost exclusively as a lossless image storage format that uses no compression at all.
 Most graphics programs that use TIFF do not compression.
 Consequently, file sizes are quite big.
 (Sometimes a lossless compression algorithm called LZW is used, but it is not universally supported.)